sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

 ## Testing for Regime-resilience

 A truly useful strategy is one that stands the test of time and events.
-So we put the strategy to test by backtesting through a different date range to understand if the strategy and signal is regime-neutral.
+So we put the strategy to test by backtesting through a different date range to understand if the strategy and signal is regime-resilient.
 The backtested date range is 1 Jan 2018 to 31 May 2022, which includes Pre-COVID-19 and stretches through the peak of the COVID-19 pandemic.

 <figure>
     <p align="center">